Shop my Scandinavia guide with 200+ tips and map

 For the best shopping in Malmö, head to trendy Davidshall.
 Here you’ll find some of Malmö’s coolest shops and loads of Scandinavian design stores.
 A local favourite is AB Småland for beautiful Scandinavian home goods.
 Onsite you’ll also find a cafe so you can shop, and then have a fika.

-The best way to see Malmö is from the water.
-The city is filled with canals and it’s so much fun to rent a boat, grab some drinks and groceries, and spend an afternoon on the water.
+One of the best ways to see Malmö is from the water.
+The city is filled with canals and it’s so much fun to rent a boat or a kayak and spend an afternoon on the water.

 Take a dip in the Baltic sea at Ribersborgs Kallbadhus